 Using tools to make tools

 This section is to mention those various tools that are made and not described elsewhere.
 Since every tool that the watchmaker needs can not be purchased, it is quite common for a tool to be made.
 I originally planned to keep this on one page, but obviously this section has expanded significantly.

 Note on some materials used in watchmaking

 Using the proper material for a task is important.
 It directly influences how difficult the machining process will be and how useful the part will be when finished.
-Finding a good source of metals is important, some are fortunate to find a local place.
-I usually order from internet sources, the product is usually good, but shipping a box of metal across the country can be expensive.
+Finding a good source of metals is important, and you may be fortunate to find a local supply.
+I usually order through internet, which has always yielded excellent quality metals, but shipping a box of metal across the country can be expensive.

 Many steel parts (tool or watch part, etc.) will need to be heat treated to increase the hardness for their intended uses.
 Steel is purchased in the annealed state, which is its softest state, and are differentiated by the hardening conditions (i.e. the quenching medium - oil, water, air).
 There are small differences of composition that give the varying properties of each, and I think I have read recommendations championing the use of each of them.
-I typically use oil hardening (called "O-1") tool steel (also known as 'drill rod' or 'silver steel') for all steel requirements in making watch parts.
-I am using L.S.
+I typically use oil hardening (called "O-1") tool steel (also known simply as 'drill rod' or 'silver steel') for all my steel requirements in making watch parts.
+I use L.S.
 Starrett brand drill rod and gauge plate, and I choose oil hardening mainly due to its availability in metric sizes to fit my collets.
-Daniels does mention oil-hardening several times.
-There are, of course, water-hardening, and types of air hardening.
-These designations relate to the required cooling rates and heating temperatures, etc. To be rather brusque about it, good steel is good steel, and one must simply learn its alchemy in the fire.

 Starrett lists the following specifications for O-1: